mouraggui/js-polyfill/README.md

 # :ferris_wheel: JavaScript Polyfills

-Repository dedicated to creating some polyfills of native JavaScript elements.
+Repository dedicated to the creation of some polyfills of native JavaScript components.

 ## Running tests